juliekang/cutebot/README.md

 Rename `configuration.json.sample` to `configuration.json`, then flesh out with your Google developer API key, IRC server, and channel(s) of choice.
 Then `node server.js`, and you should be good to go!

+Feel free to update the animals array with all the cuteness entities that make you squee.

 Enjoy the Cute!

 Feedback welcome: juliekang@alumni.stanford.edu